mastrovalentz/TTN_classifier/src/README.md

     - **TTN_MultiNode.py** has a layer structure were each input is connected to a weight tensor and then couples of input and weight tensors are contracted to an output tensor
         - !!
 This layer works and the model is able to make good prediction but it was not fully tested so some unpredicted errors may occurr
 - **utils** contains the functions used to preprocess the dataset, in particular the `preprocess` class can be used to perform all the preprocessing steps with specified parameters
-- the **Modelmaker.py** files contains the function needed to create a TTN classifier depending on a series of parameters including many optimizations like the kernel regularization and the batch normalization
+- the **Modelmaker.py** file contains the function needed to create a TTN classifier depending on a series of parameters, including many optimizations like the kernel regularization and the batch normalization

 ## Model Training